-A local search engine is very similar to a normal search engine except it returns results that contain local businesses, local services, local sites and points of interest, often based on the location of the searcher.
+A local search engine is very similar to a normal search engine, except it returns results that contain local businesses, local services, local sites, and local points of interest — often based on the location of the searcher.

 How do local search engines differ from normal search engines?